vitorm04/docs.pt-br/docs/core/tools/dotnet-remove-package.md

 ## <a name="arguments"></a>Arguments

-`project`
+`PROJECT`

-Arquivo de projeto no qual operar.
+Especifica o arquivo do projeto.
 Se não for especificado, o comando irá procurar um no diretório atual.

-`package_name`
+`PACKAGE_NAME`

 A referência de pacote a ser removida.